MinovskySociety/GUNDAM/README.md

 The behaviour is undefined and the output is unpredictable.

+Also similiar to the containers in STL, modifying the graph may lead to the invalidation of the handle.

 To access the attribute on vertex, see
 [the document for attribute](/doc/prog_doc/attribute.md).